Top 10 Instant Messaging platforms for business

 2022.
 Messaging app Viber launches Payments - a new digital wallet

-Viber, the messaging app owned by Japanese e-commerce giant Rakuten, is launching Payments on Viber — a new service that will let users set up digital wallets tied to their Viber accounts.
-Linked to other bank accounts as well as Visa and Mastercard, Payments wallets can in turn be used to make bill payments and buy goods, as well as transfer money to other individuals.
-Peer-to-peer transfers will be the first of these services to launch, and these will be free.
-Services like payments to businesses likely will have some fees attached.
-The service is being launched first in two markets — Germany and Greece — with the plan being to extend that to the rest of Europe, and then Viber’s wider global footprint of 180 countries, this year and next.
+Viber, the messaging app owned by the Japanese e-commerce giant Rakuten, is introducing Payments on Viber, a new service that enables users to establish digital wallets linked to their Viber accounts.
+These Payments wallets can be connected to other bank accounts, as well as Visa and Mastercard, allowing users to make bill payments, purchase goods, and transfer money to other individuals.
+The initial launch of this service will focus on peer-to-peer transfers, which will be free of charge.
+However, there may be associated fees for services like payments to businesses.
+The service is initially rolling out in Germany and Greece, with plans to expand across Europe and eventually to Viber's broad global presence in 180 countries, spanning this year and the next.

 2022.
 Charles raises $20M to bring conversational commerce to WhatsApp in Europe